fcavallarin/htcrawl/docs/API.md

     - `name`: &lt;sting&gt; The type of element to create (e.g., 'div', 'span')
     - `style`: &lt;object&gt; CSS styles to apply
     - `parent`: &lt;HTMLElement&gt; Parent element to append to.
 If omitted, the element is appended to 'body'.
 If `null` the element is not attached to the DOM.
   - `selectElement` &lt;Function&gt; Enables the user to select an element on the webpage by moving the cursor over it.
-It visually highlights the currently hovered element with an overlay and returns a promise that resolves to the selector of the clicked element.
+It visually highlights the currently hovered element with an overlay and returns a promise that resolves to an Object containing the element and its selector.

 ## Example